 9. Once the access card has been removed, it is safe to open the bezel.
 Position the unit on an ESD mat, with the bottom facing toward you.
-Caution: Make sure the memory levers are closed and not protruding from the bezel when removing the bezel.
+Lift up the top of the bezel and pull it up and slightly toward you.
+Caution: Make sure the memory eject levers are not protruding from the access door when you lift the bezel up.

-10. Lift the bottom of the front bezel straight up to remove it, and swing the bezel over onto its top edge so you can disconnect two cables attached to the top of the bezel.
+10. Swing the bezel up so you can disconnect two cables on the camera board at the top of the bezel.

-11. Swing the bezel up so you can disconnect the two camera board cables Remove the any kapton tape and disconnect the camera and microphone cables from the camera board..
+11. Remove the any kapton tape and disconnect the camera and microphone cables from the camera board.

-12. If replacing a damaged front bezel, remove the camera board.
+12. Lift the front bezel off the computer.
+If replacing a damaged front bezel, also remove the camera board.
+Note the microphone is part of the front bezel assembly.